Autokaka/refined_c_compiler/README.md

 # Refined C Compiler

-A language subset compiler defined by grammar in guide book of Compiling Principle in Njtech University.
+A new language compiler defined by grammar in guidebook of Compiling Principle in Njtech University.
 For detailed instructions, please read the pdf file in ./doc

 ## What is it?